futuremdsvscovid/covid-student-response-site/content/english/campaigns/mental-health-initiative.md

 We hope you are all staying safe during these rapidly evolving times.
-To help kindle a sense of community amidst this period of social distancing, we are excited to, again, invite **Harvard Medical Students from all years** to participate in Zoomaments. \"What are Zoomaments, and why should I be so excited?\", you may be wondering.
+To help kindle a sense of community amidst this period of social distancing, we are excited to, again, invite **Harvard Medical Students from all years** to participate in Zoomaments.
+"What are Zoomaments, and why should I be so excited?", you may be wondering.

 Many of you may be more familiar with Lunchaments, a program started by